akiea "ki" gross

 abolitionist educator | creative architect

-It was their experiences with the carceral state of schooling and the trauma enacted upon Black children in these systems, that galvanized them to create #BlackTeachersMatter and Equitable Schools.
-As their experiences and alignment with abolition evolved, they dissolved Equitable Schools and created @WhyAbolition, a communal healing, [un]learning and commitment to the school abolition movement.
+It was their experiences with the carceral state of schooling and the trauma enacted upon Black children in these systems, that galvanized them to create #BlackTeachersMatter, Black Teachers Mentor and Equitable Schools years ago.
+As their ideologies and experiences with abolition evolved, they dissolved Equitable Schools and created @WhyAbolition.

 They hold an M.A. in Developmental Psychology from Teachers College, an M.S. in Childhood Education/Special Education from the Progressive Education Institute/Touro College and two B.A.’s in Child Development and Family Studies and Psychology, respectively.